mglantz/ocp39-azure-simple/README.md

-# OpenShift Container Platform 3.9 with Username / Password authentication for OpenShift
+# OpenShift Container Platform 3.9 HA or non-HA with CRI-O on Azure

 Based on work at https://github.com/haroldwongms/openshift-containerplatform